yulan-studio/classlift/classlift_management/Docs/business-rules.md

 2. Private sessions without a fixed Session Count are completed manually by the coach using actual hours.
 3. Standard course reports include completed child sessions that have Actual Hours recorded.

+## Accounts and user manual

+1. Parents use one shared account for the participant portal rather than separate parent accounts.
+2. The initial user manual will be written in English.
+3. The initial user manual will be one combined manual covering all roles.

 ## Open questions

 - None currently.